 Listen to black women.
 Include them when you have conversations about sexual harassment, the pay wage gap, and reproductive health issues.
 Don’t put them as an afterthought.
-White women are usually at the forefront, and if women of color are included, they’re in the background.
+White women are usually at the forefront, and if women of colour are included, they’re in the background.
 They need to be in the forefront.
 Feminism cannot last or sustain itself if it just prides itself on white women.

 Are black women invisible in the #MeToo movement?

 The #MeToo movement was started by a black woman, years ago.
 But we need to get different stories out there.
 There’s a spectrum of pain that men can inflict on women that all fall under rape culture.
 I hope it keeps unfolding, and we keep talking about how race adds a layer to them.

 Who can tell the stories of black people?
 Does the intention behind it matter?
 Can a white person fairly represent black lives?
 If not, how should this be done?